difference between porcelain tile and ceramic

 Porcelain and ceramic tiles differ in the amount of water they absorb.
 Porcelain tiles are denser and have fewer pores than ceramic tiles, meaning that they absorb less water.
 Due to this characteristic, porcelain tiles are ideal for use in areas that are prone to moisture, such as bathrooms and kitchens.
 Ceramic tiles, however, are more porous than porcelain tiles and are best suited for areas with low exposure to moisture.

-See also difference between image and shadow
+See also difference between sympathetic and parasympathetic nervous system

 Appearance